-To make sure your building works comply with building regulations, you must give us notice when your work reaches a particular stage, we’ll then carry out an inspection
+To make sure your building works comply with building regulations, you must provide notice when your work reaches a particular stage so that we can carry out an inspection.

-If you contact us before 5pm we will do our best to visit your site the next working day.
+If you contact us before 5pm, we'll try to visit your site the next working day.

-If you are submitting an application, please note that we aim to contact you within 2 working days to process your payment and arrange for an inspection.
+If you're submitting an application, we aim to contact you within 2 working days to process your payment and arrange an inspection.

-Please note you're legally required under the building regulations to tell us when you'll start your building works.
+You're legally required under the building regulations to inform us when you'll start your building works.
 We'll inform you of other stages of your project when we'll need to inspect, up to and including the completed works.

 Stages when you need a site inspection

-Depending on the project type, typical stages when we may say that you need to tell us, are listed below.
-Not all stages will be relevant to some works.
+Depending on the project type, typical stages when you may need to inform us are listed below (not all stages will be relevant to some works):